labs13-handy-app/Frontend/README.md

 | doodles.png    | Nicole Bennett   | [Creative Commons](https://www.toptal.com/designers/subtlepatterns/doodles/) |
 | rings.svg      | Sam Herbert      | [MIT](https://github.com/SamHerbert/SVG-Loaders)                             |

-# 4️⃣ Testing

-🚫Document what you used for testing and why

 # 4️⃣ Installation Instructions

 🚫explain how to install the required dependencies to get this project up and running with yarn and NPM

 ## Other Scripts

-🚫replace these examples with your own

     * typecheck - runs the TypeScript compiler
     * build - creates a build of the application